-Outside of CDBG, the City received CARES Act funds to address the impact of the Coronavirus through varied federal resources under the Emergency Management Department.
-The city was also a subrecipient of Collin County Government, who received U.S. Treasury assistance to assist with rental, utility, mortgage, and food assistance.
-The city also received a total of over \$1 million dollars, not including food, to assist McKinney residents.
-As there were multiple resources available for residents and not to duplicate funds, the city reallocated funds for use in the next program year as federal treasury funds ended in December.
-Eligible residents needs could be met, funds could be leveraged and there would be no duplication of funds.
+Outside of CDBG, McKinney was a subrecipient of multiple sources, including TDHCA, Collin County and the U.S. Treasury assistance to assist to assist residents with rental and utility assistance.
+As there were multiple resources available with shorter funding deadlines and not to duplicate funds, the city prioritized funding to develop the best timeline in which eligible residents needs could be met, funds could be leveraged, and there would be no duplication of funds.